 Our admission is rolling, so students are welcome to begin courses in the fall or spring semester or during a summer session.

-Does Manhattan College support students in finding internship placements?
+Does Manhattan University support students in finding internship placements?

 Yes, we partner with a number of local healthcare sites to help students find internships.
 Additionally, if you have a school site where you are interested in doing your internship, we can support you in trying to complete it there.